StevenMMortimer/rdfp/README.md

 ### Authenticate

-First, you will need to specify a list of options in order to connect to the API.
-The client\_id and client\_secret must be created via the [Google Developers Console] (<https://console.developers.google.com>), which allows R to access the API as an "application" on your behalf, whether or not you are running your R script interactively.
+First, you will need to specify the `network_code` of the DFP instance you'd like to connect to.
+This is the only required option that the user must specify when using the **rdfp** package.
+There are also other options like a client\_id and client\_secret which must be created via the \[Google Developers Console\] (<https://console.developers.google.com>), which allows R to access the API as an "application" on your behalf, whether or not you are running your R script interactively.
 After specifying the 4 options listed below, simply run `dfp_auth()` to authenticate.

 ``` r